artsy/artsy.github.io/source/_posts/2012-10-10-artsy-technology-stack.markdown

 Core API
 --------

 The website talks to the nervous system of Artsy, a RESTful API built in Ruby and [Grape](https://github.com/intridea/grape).
-While it's not currently available for 3rd party applications for various image rights-related reasons, you can play with it [here](http://artsy.net/api/v1/explorer).

 In the early days we did a ton of domain-driven design and spent a lot of time modeling concepts such as *artist* or *artwork*.
 The API has read and write behavior for all our domain concepts.
 Probably 70% of it is pure CRUD doing [Mongoid](http://mongoid.org/) queries with a layer of access control in [CanCan](https://github.com/ryanb/cancan) and cache partitioning and binding using [Garner](http://confreaks.com/videos/986-goruco2012-from-zero-to-api-cache-w-grape-mongodb-in-10-minutes).